 While I was able to get satisfactory support in a few hours, I’d like to see more support options from Trust.Zone, especially with other VPNs offering live chat, telephone, and even Skype support!

-Signing up for Trust.Zone is an easy process that takes about ten minutes from start to finish.
+Signing up for Trust.Zone is an easy process that takes about five minutes from start to finish.

 Registering an account requires an email address (Trust.Zone sends you an activation email), password, and completing a security captcha.